juagarc4/teslo-shop-vue/frontend/README.md

-# frontend of teslo-shop made in vue
+# Frontend of teslo-shop made in vue

 This is the frontend of the teslo app made in vue.
 This app was built during the course "Vue.js from 0 to Expert" from Fernando Herrera.
 Udemy URL: https://www.udemy.com/share/104WrC3@aOX3PBJDIC2poao-ONXdZtvQSjOODuUCPR1znvLxNZ6B8XNf6-JtqEK24O4Vk

+## Environment variables

+1. Copy the file .env.template and rename it to .env
+2. Adjust environment variables as needed.

 ## Recommended IDE Setup